-- 3.1 Credit risk (continued)

-- 3.1.1 Credit risk assessment (continued)
+3.1.1 Credit risk assessment (continued)

-- a) Loans and advances (continued)
+a) Loans and advances (continued)

 2. Possible recovery based on existing collateral, securities and associated guarantees (continued)

 If, on the reporting date, the credit risk of a financial instrument has increased significantly since initial recognition, then the Bank will assess the loss for such financial instrument at an equal value to TTC expected credit losses (stage 2).